ruggeri/tech-notes/distributed-systems/facebook.md

 write load.
 When reading/writing, there is no coordination at different sites (well, except replicas...).

+It looks like Cassandra is now the most popular wide column store.

 So my question then is: how far can you get without transactions.

 ## Features